xavierloeraflores/wgu-capstone/Topic-Proposal.md

 ### Project Purpose and Goals
 The purpose of the project is to create a machine learning model that can detect racism in offensive social media posts.
-This would allow social media platforms to automatically detect and remove/hide offensive posts, reducing the amount of hate speech on their platforms.
-The goal is to create a model that can accurately detect racism in the text of social media posts.
+This would allow the social media platform to automatically detect and remove/hide offensive posts, reducing the amount of hate speech on their platforms.
+Since the social media platform is marketing to users that want a safe environment for discussion, hiding offensive posts by default for users will likely increase engagement and time spent on the platform.
+The goal is to create a model integrated into a system that can accurately hide offensive posts on the platform.

 ### Descriptive Method